techlahoma/board_meetings/2017/05_may.md

 ## Action Items
 * Approve signing LTFF grant for Code for Tulsa intern (see below)
+* When do we want to start the membership drive? https://techlahoma-donations-staging.herokuapp.com/membership

 ## Officer Reports
 * President